Will-Bee/wifiPassExtractor/README.md

 Run that script as admin (Let me know if you find a way to run as non admin user)

+Use only with permition of device owners :D

 All passwords will appear, some may fail bcs some encryption shit
 ## Author